leighmacdonald/mika/docs/IMPLEMENTING.md

 Keeping this data up to date required you to fetch the data from the API and store it in your own database as leecher/seeder counts.
-Without this information being stored in your own system it becomes very difficult to do sorting based on those attributes.
+Without this information being stored in your own system it becomes very difficult to sort based on those attributes.
 Because of this, its recommended to fetch this periodically and update your own counts.

     GET /api/counts